Also in this section…?

 - 'Landscape near Abinger', George Vicat Cole

 - 'The Heights of the Abruzzi', William Linnell

 - 'Ships at Anchor', Richard Parkes Bonington

 'Angel Playing a Flageolet', Edward Burne-Jones

-Burne-Jones retained this work in his own studio for ten years before parting with it to the dealers Agnew’s, from whom it was immediately bought by George Holt.
+Burne-Jones had a fondness for historic decorative objects.
+The flageolet originated in France in the early 18th century.
+Burne-Jones uses vivid reds and blues on the angel’s draperies to enhance the splendour of the heavenly setting.
+Burne-Jones kept this work in his studio for ten years before parting with it.
+It was sold to the art dealers ‘Agnew’s’, from whom it was immediately bought by George Holt.

-Medium and Support: Tempera and gold paint on paper
+Medium and Support: Watercolour, bodycolour and gold paint on paper mounted on canvas

 Date: about 1878